 As Christians, we were taught that life is supposed to be hard.
-Many of the Kemetic teaching filtered through to Christianity from Greek Gnostics that twisted the beautiful original teachings into toxic teachings of Christianity.
+Many of the Kemetic teachings filtered through to Christianity from Greek Gnostics that twisted the beautiful original teachings into the toxic teachings of Christianity.

 In the ancient Kemetic framework living your joy was a basic part of their life!
 You can have this idea confirmed by many scriptures in the bible once you take the literal historical lens off.

 Your life purpose is to live joyful every moment of every day.
 Because we live in a world of duality and contrast living our joy doesn’t always happen.
 Sometimes conflict becomes the tool to guide you by helping you recognize that you are out of alignment with your true vibration.
 You can CHOOSE joy!
-You can choose the lens you want to look at the world through!
+You can CHOOSE the lens you want to look at the world through!

 The “Word” made flesh

-The ancients called God the Neter of Neters.
-A Neter is a universal law of NaTuRe (etymologically the African word NTCHR and English word NaTuRe are connected).
+The ancient Africans called God the Neter of Neters.
+A NeTeR is a universal law of NaTuRe (etymologically the African word NTCHR and English word NaTuRe are connected).
 Everything in nature vibrates, it’s universal law.
 If you choose to live your life through your joy you resonate closer to the vibration of the source of all.
 In the bible John 1:14 says “And the Word was made flesh…”

 The “Word” was the ancient Kemetic metaphor for vibration.
 It means that you are the same “stuff” as the creator (We are the “first fruits”).
 You vibrate just like the source because you are the source made flesh.
 You recognize your divinity every day by choosing to live your highest joy in every moment.
-In that moment you are recognizing the divine source within you.
+In that moment you are recognizing your connection to the divine source within you.
 Not trying to figure out how to serve God.

 At the basis of Christianity is the Framework of Kemetic Science.
-But when you know the science behind the bible and the religion you are no longer bound by the dogma.
+But when you know the science behind what became the bible and the religion you are no longer bound by the dogma.
 Following the dogma becomes a form of mental abuse because of the conflict, confusion, and anguish it causes.

 You are here on earth as a symbol of the creator in human form.
 You are vibration.
 You are the “Word” made flesh.
 As a Christian, I was taught that the “Word” was ONLY about Jesus.
 I found out, that’s just not true.
 That Idea is universal and not exclusive as the dogma taught me.

-When in Joy you are resonating with the source of your essence.
+When in Joy you are resonating or in alignment with the source of your essence.
 It’s science!
 Joy becomes your tool or your guide to help you KNOW when you are in alignment with your purpose.

 You don’t have to serve God in some arbitrary way that doesn’t even fit your soul.
 Follow your joy, and you are living your purpose.
 Some days that may be difficult.
 But, that’s simply the world of duality in which we exist.
 You may need the contrast to help direct you towards something or away from something.